 - your symptoms are getting worse (cough, breathlessness, wheezing or tight chest)

-If you have an asthma attack, it’s important to stay calm.
-You should take the following steps.
+If you have an asthma attack, try to stay calm and take the following steps.

-- Take one to two puffs of your reliever inhaler immediately, if possible, using a spacer.
+- Take four puffs of your reliever inhaler immediately.
+If possible, use a spacer.

 - If your symptoms don’t get better, take two puffs of your inhaler every two minutes.
 You can take up to 10 puffs until your symptoms go away.

 - If your symptoms don’t go away, you should call an ambulance.

 If your symptoms improve and you don’t need to call an ambulance, you still need to see your GP or asthma nurse within 48 hours.
 They may need to review your treatment.